Narumichan/FatPad/README.md

 # FatPad

-FatPad is a more robust and visually pleasing alternative to Notepad.
+FatPad is a more robust and aesthetically pleasing alternative to Notepad.

 ## Installation